 HOW TO MAKE THESE BREAKFAST SANDWICHES

-In a bowl, combine the sausage meat, ½ cup of the cheese and onion.
-Add the seasonings, mix well and divide into 6 portions in the bowl.
+In a bowl, combine the sausage meat, a portion of the cheese, and onion.
+Add the seasonings, mix well, and divide into 6 portions in the bowl.

 Flatten each meatball to the bottom of the cup and slightly raise the edges to form a small cup.